MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M07_L07_Managed_Identity_for_Projects_and_Pipelines.md

 ---
 lab:
-    title: 'Lab: Managed identity for projects and pipelines'
+    title: 'Managed identity for projects and pipelines'
     module: 'Module 7: Manage identity for projects, pipelines, and agents'
 ---

-# Lab: Managed identity for projects and pipelines
+# Managed identity for projects and pipelines

 Managed identities offer a secure method for controlling access to Azure resources.
 Azure handles these identities automatically, allowing you to verify access to services compatible with Azure AD authentication.
 This means you won't need to embed credentials into your code, enhancing security.
 In Azure DevOps, managed identities can authenticate Azure resources within your self-hosted agents, simplifying access control without compromising security.